-The Australian Geoscience Data Cube provides an integrated gridded data analysis environment for decades of analysis ready earth observation satellite and related data from multiple satellite and other acquisition systems.
+The Australian Geoscience Data Cube is a world-leading data analysis environment for satellite and other Earth Observations

 From sustainably managing the environment to developing resources, and optimising our agricultural potential, Australia must overcome a number of challenges to meet the needs of our growing population in a time of increased climate variability.

 The Australian Geoscience Data Cube (Data Cube) is a new approach for organising and analysing the vast quantities of satellite imagery and other Earth observations, making it quicker and easier to provide information on issues that can affect all Australians.More Info

 If you are interested in getting a better picture of Data Cube, what information it includes and what it can do, there is a range of videos and presentations available online.More Videos